kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 - **Linear**: This is the simplest projection method (also the fastest).
 It does not factor in distances.

 ## Sensors > Cell signal
-Cell signal settings can be found in Trail Sense Settings > Sensors > Cell signal.
+Cell signal settings can be found in Ocean Sense Settings > Sensors > Cell signal.

 ### Refresh signal cache
 Your phone reports the current cell signal strength, but it may be outdated.
 You can choose to forcefully refresh the cell signal cache to get the current signal strength.
 This feature is only used by the Paths tool (Backtrack) when Settings > Paths > Record cell signal is enabled.